MolBIFFM/diana/README.md

 ---

 The specification of Reactome network assembly from the protein-protein interaction network.
 A Reactome network is composed of applicable Reactome pathways and their relations.
-Its annotation reflects the representation of Reactome pathways by the protein-protein interaction network.
+It reflects the representation of Reactome pathways by the protein-protein interaction network.

 ```json
 [